 Data application

 Besides applying LSC information to create maps, the public sector, REMA, LODA, and NAEB, applies the interpreted data to provide services.
 Government entities like LODA, REMA and NAEB use the LSC information to create training manuals and formulate policies.
-An institution like RAB uses the LSC information to create maps, develop websites, share stories using videos, and develop fertilizer and lime recommendations for different agroecological zones.
+An institution like RAB uses the LSC information to create maps, develop websites, share stories using videos, and develop fertilizer and lime recommendations for different agro-ecological zones.
 Ministry of Agriculture (MINAGRI) Uses the processed information in formulating policies related to subsidies on crops, fertilizer usage and insurance.
 Additionally, MINAGRI develops farmer advisories from generated data and information.

-On the other hand, private companies like Holland Greentech applies irrigation information since one of the services they provide is to build and install an effective irrigation system.
+On the other hand, private companies like Holland Greentech apply irrigation information since one of the services they provide is to build and install an effective irrigation system.
 Hence irrigation information is applied to developing suitable irrigation systems and utilizing water efficiently to meet their customers' preferences.

 Partners For Conservation (PFC) focuses on creating equal opportunities for everyone including farmers.
 To enhance its efforts on biodiversity conservation, the NGO applies LSC data to come up with efficient knowledge that they use to train farmers.
 Also, knowledge institutions like INES and UR/CAVM use the LSC information to provide technical training to their clients.

 IITA-CGIAR, which is in the knowledge institution cluster, besides providing technical notes in terms of reports and published scientific papers, the data is applied in up-scaling existing and new projects.
-Another CGIAR organization, ICRAF, applies the data to publish research findings such as policy briefs.
+ICRAF, applies the data to publish research findings such as policy briefs.
 Accordingly, the generated knowledge is also used to develop extension materials in terms of manuals and reference materials that are used in providing extension services.

 Data Use